 10 Research Opportunities in the US for International High School Students

-If you’re an international student looking to study abroad, it’s a good idea to get some U.S. based research experience under your belt!
-Not only will this added experience enhance your college applications, but it will also give you a glimpse into academic life in the States and help expand your network by connecting you with esteemed professors, talented professionals and like-minded individuals across the globe.
+If you’re an international student looking to study abroad, getting some U.S.-based research experience under your belt is a good idea!
+Not only will this experience enhance your college applications, but it will also give you a glimpse into academic life in the States.
+A U.S. research program can connect you with professors, professionals, and like-minded peers from across the globe.

-Even if further studies, (or the U.S.), may not be your final objective, these programs allow you to delve deeper into your field of interest and can help you gain a better understanding of your academic pursuits.
-The U.S. offers a variety of extensive, thorough, hands-on programs that equip students with highly valuable research and creative thinking skills.
+Even if further studies in the U.S. is not your final objective, these programs allow you to explore your interests and can help you gain a better understanding of your academic pursuits.
+The U.S. offers a variety of hands-on programs that equip students with highly valuable research and creative thinking skills.

-While the idea of engaging in research in a foreign country may feel daunting, or even inaccessible to you at times, in reality there are a large selection of excellent programs that are excited to welcome international students!
-You may choose to pursue an in-person experience or can even select a virtual option from the comfort of your own home country.
+While the idea of conducting research in a foreign country may feel daunting or even inaccessible, a large selection of excellent programs welcome international students!
+You may choose to pursue an in-person experience or a virtual option that you can participate in from your home country.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 Subject: 24 fields (e.g., biology, economics, engineering, mathematics, etc.)